DOES THE EQUIPMENT LOOK DAMAGED or WORN OUT?

 The coil has a magnet which holds it in place on the head.
 The strength of this magnet can be changed if necessary.
 However it is very important that the magnet is not too strong.
 It can cause redness, soreness and skin problems which can become serious if left.
 It is therefore a good idea to check that the implant user’s skin is healthy under the magnet on a weekly basis.
 If any of the following is present please contact the implant service for advice:

 Some of the processors have covers on the processor microphones in order to collect dirt and dust.
 These need to be replaced on average every 3 months.
 Patients will be shown how to do this when the equipment is issued to them, and they are provided with replacement covers.
 Replacement microphone covers can be obtained from the implant centre by contacting our spares and repairs hotline.
+(Please note: Oticon Neuro 2 speech processors do not require a microphone cover change).

 Changing microphone covers